chillerlan/php-qrcode/docs/Usage/Advanced-usage.md

 ## Configuration via `QROptions`

 The [`QROptions`](https://github.com/chillerlan/php-qrcode/blob/main/src/QROptions.php) class is a container based on [chillerlan/php-settings-container](https://github.com/chillerlan/php-settings-container) that behaves similar to a [`\stdClass`](https://www.php.net/manual/class.stdclass) object, but with fixed properties.
+A list with all available `QROptions` can be found under [cnfiguration settings](../Usage/Configuration-settings.md).

 ```php
 $options = new QROptions;